Wealthfront periodically rebalances all client accounts to maintain their intended risk and return profiles.

 Tax-loss harvesting is a tax-optimization strategy for taxable accounts that adds value on top of rebalancing.
 Tax-loss harvesting transactions involve selling one ETF that represents an asset class that trades at a loss and replacing it with another similar but not identical ETF.
 Losses are recognized, but the overall asset class distribution of the account does not change.

-What makes our service unique is its ability to periodically rebalance your portfolio and continuously look for tax-loss harvesting opportunities in the same account without triggering “wash sales.”
+What makes our service unique is its ability to periodically rebalance your portfolio and continuously look for tax-loss harvesting opportunities.

 When Wealthfront replaces investments with “similar” investments as part of the tax-loss harvesting strategy, it is a reference to investments that are expected, but are not guaranteed, to perform similarly and that might lower an investor’s tax bill while maintaining a similar expected risk and return on the investor’s portfolio.
 Wealthfront assumes no responsibility to any investor for the tax consequences of any transaction.